djipco/luminoctopus/README.md

 | 3.
 Brown         | 7.
 Brown             |

-Note that, within each twisted pair, the full-color wire is for data and the color+white wire is for ground.
+Note that, within each twisted pair, the full-color wire is for data and the color+white wire is for ground (GND).

 ## Protocol

+> [!NOTE]
-If you just want to use the library, you do not need to read beyond this point.
-However, if you want to use the protocol directly, you will find some info below.
+> If you just want to use the device and library, you do not need to read anything beyond this point.
+> However, if you want to use or understand the protocol itself, you will find some info below.

 #### General Messsage Format